cosmos/sdk-tutorials/tutorials/understanding-feegrant/index.md

 ---
 parent:
-title: Understanding the feegrant module
+title: Understand the Feegrant Module
 order: 0
 description: Use the Cosmos SDK feegrant module to grant the use of tokens to pay for fees from one account (the granter) to another account (the grantee).
 tags: